ElenaPodv/garno-card/README.md

 6. Open a pull request to submit your changes for review.

 If you have questions or need assistance, feel free to contact us via email or GitHub.

+## Original Figma Template

+The Figma template for Garno Card was created by Irina Naumchik.
+You can find the original Figma template [here](https://www.figma.com/file/pNMj3lxTUWM2fHJ9fJ7fMP/login-form?type=design&node-id=0%3A1&mode=design&t=3qGz8vcpVMknAYgj-1).
+The modified template in this project is based on Irina Naumchik's design.

 ## License